ThomasBaGe/cpforager-dev/README.md

 <br>

-**cpforager** package supports various biologging sensor types commonly used in the field and provides the following core classes:
+**cpforager** package supports various biologging sensor types commonly used in movement ecology and provides the following core classes:
 * `GPS` : for handling position recordings.
 * `TDR` : for handling pressure recordings.
 * `AXY` : for handling tri-axial acceleration recordings at high resolution combined with lower resolution position and pressure recordings.